Trends and regulatory climate

 Yes, it is possible to create security interest over all assets of an entity.
 In practice, each type of asset usually requires a different type of security interest to be created.
 Separate security documents would need to be executed depending on the type of security interest.
 For example, a security interest by way of equitable mortgage would need its own set of documents (declaration and memorandum of entry) evidencing the creation of the mortgage which will be separate from a hypothecation.

 Release of security

 What are the formalities for releasing security over the most common forms of assets?

 Specific charge satisfaction forms must be filed with the company registry and the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI) and information utility under the Insolvency and Bankruptcy Code, if applicable, for releasing security which was recorded with the company registry and the CERSAI, respectively.

 A deed of release or reconveyance is entered into between the mortgagor and mortgagee, which is subsequently registered, to release a charge created on an immovable property by way of an English mortgage.

-The title deeds must be returned to the mortgagee in case of an equitable mortgage.
+The title deeds must be returned to the mortgagor in case of an equitable mortgage.
 Where the equitable mortgage is registered in a specific state, a release deed must also be registered with the relevant authority to perfect the release of security.